-As you enjoy the fresh produce of the summer harvest, make sure you are properly disposing of food waste to avoid drain and garbage disposals problems.
+As you enjoy the fresh produce of the summer harvest, make sure you are properly disposing of food waste to avoid drain and garbage disposal problems.
 Key things to remember are don’t pour grease or oils down the drain, avoid putting fibrous plant material (such as melon rinds or potato skins) in your disposal, and make sure to run cold water while you use the disposal to help ease the flow of waste down the line.
+Another reason to properly dispose of food waste is to avoid attracting rats — they have a great sense of smell and can retrace the path of food that you washed down the drain.

 As previously mentioned, there are generally more people around the home during the summer months.
 This also means there’s a greater change of your toilets getting clogged as a result of people flushing too much toilet paper.
 Make a small sign asking people to use smaller amounts of toilet paper and be sure to keep a plunger handy.
 If a toilet becomes completely clogged beyond the power of plunging, it’s time to call a professional since removing the blockage without damaging the pipe can require special tools.